SF Dental | Stella Kim, DDS

 About Dr. Stella Kim

-A graduate of the UCSF School of Dentistry and a Preferred Invisalign Provider, Dr. Stella Kim is the owner of SF Dental.
+San Francisco dentist Stella Kim DDS is the owner of SF Dental and a graduate of the UCSF School of Dentistry.
 She has practiced in and around San Francisco throughout her dental career.
-Dr. Kim holds advanced certifications in dental implants and receding gum treatment, and she makes learning the latest in dental science a top priority.
+Dr. Kim is a Preferred Invisalign Provider, holds advanced certifications in dental implants and receding gum treatment, and makes learning the latest in dental science a top priority.

 Dr. Kim got into dentistry because she wanted to make a positive impact on people’s lives.
 One of her favorite aspects of being a dentist is the rapport that develops with patients over time.
 As patients come back in for their regular cleanings, she derives great satisfaction in seeing how her past treatments have improved their health and quality of life.